 An introduction to commercial terminology in German plus cultural study of the institutions needed for business.
 Students also learn the rudiments of German business correspondence and telephone etiquette.
 Considerable time will be devoted to modern German culture as it determines the nature of business with Germans.
+Semesters Offered: Offered in alternate years.

-GER 375I - Introduction to Studies in Early German Literature, 3 credit hours
+GER 3751 - Introduction to Studies in Early German Literature, 3 credit hours

 Prerequisite(s): At least one of GER 263I, GER 275I or GER 310I or permission of instructor.
 This study of German literature will include works from the earliest periods to the beginning of the nineteenth century.
 GER 376I and 375I may be taken in any order.